dconyers/BalerDisplay/README.md

 * Obtain the necessary dependencies - `npm install`
 * Run the application - `npm start`

+## Building Addon
+In order for the addon to work with electron, the following command must be used to build:
+`HOME=~/.electron-gyp node-gyp rebuild --target=0.36.7  --dist-url=https://atom.io/download/atom-shell`

 ## TODO
 This is a prototype.
 There are lots of things that need to be done to make this a production package:
 * Convert to Typescript